orbitalconsortium/orbital-collection/memory-bank/progress.md

 - 🔄 Add deployment scripts for automation

 ## Current Status
-The project has been fully implemented with all four main components: collection alkane (orbitals-collection-contract), orbital alkane (orbitals-orbital-contract), container alkane (orbitals-container-generator), and sale alkane (orbitals-sale-contract).
-We've also created a new orbitals-support crate that provides traits and utilities for implementing orbital alkanes.
+The project has been fully implemented with all main components: collection alkane (orbitals-collection-contract), orbital alkane (orbitals-orbital-contract), container alkane (orbitals-container-generator), sale alkane (orbitals-sale-contract), orbitals-support crate, and orbital-macros crate.
 The basic functionality is working, with a particular focus on the container alkane's efficiency and flexibility.
 We've reimplemented the container alkane as a TypeScript library that can generate minimal WASM containers directly in the browser.
+We've also created a custom orbital-macros crate to handle the specific needs of orbital alkanes.

 ### Implemented Features
 1. **Collection Alkane (orbitals-collection-contract)**